-- provide compensation – that is the role of external dispute resolution bodies such as the Financial Ombudsman Service or courts and tribunals, or
+- provide compensation – that is the role of external dispute resolution bodies such as the Australian Financial Complaints Authority or courts and tribunals, or

 - issue fines or penalties – that is the role of regulators such as the Australian Securities and Investments Commission (ASIC).

 Anyone can contact us to allege a bank may have breached the Code.
 For us to investigate a matter, at a minimum:

 - the bank must have adopted the Code

 - the banking service had to take place in Australia